 Quantum Computers Can Review Classical Computer Results

 Quantum computers’ research and development practicality is demonstrable, if decidedly small-scale.
 Donohue cites the molecular modeling of lithium hydrogen.
-That’s a small enough molecule that it can also be simulated using a supercomputer, but the quantum simulation provides an important opportunity to “check our answers” after a classical-computer simulation.
+That’s a small enough molecule that it can also be simulated using a supercomputer, but the quantum simulation provides an important opportunity to “check our answers” after a classical computer simulation.

 These are generally still small problems that can be checked using classical simulation methods.
 “But it’s building toward things that will be difficult to check without actually building a large particle physics experiment, which can get very expensive,” Donohue said.

-Quantum Computing May Transform Cryptography
+Quantum Computing Can Transform Cryptography

-Quantum computers may have the potential to uproot some of our current systems.
 The cryptosystem known as RSA provides the safety structure for a host of privacy and communication protocols, from email to internet retail transactions.
 Current standards rely on the fact that no one has the computing power to test every possible way to de-scramble your data once encrypted, but a mature quantum computer could try every option within a matter of hours.
+Thankfully, the technology is still a ways away — and the experts are on it.

-Indeed, the level of complexity and stability required of a quantum computer to launch the much-discussed RSA attack is extreme.
+The level of complexity and stability required of a quantum computer to launch the much-discussed RSA attack is extreme.
 Even granting that timelines in quantum computing — particularly in terms of scalability — are points of contention.

 The Future of Quantum Computing

-Though quantum computing still has a ways to go before a wide-scale commercial debut, curious minds can still get their hands dirty with the technology today.
-Users can operate small-scale quantum processors via the cloud through IBM’s online Q Experience and its open-source software Quiskit.
+Though quantum computing still has a ways to go before a wide-scale commercial debut, users can operate small-scale quantum processors via the cloud through IBM’s online Q Experience and its open-source software Quiskit.
 Microsoft and Amazon both now have similar platforms, dubbed Azure Quantum and Amazon Braket.
 There are also over 60 algorithms listed and over 400 papers cited at Quantum Algorithm Zoo, an online catalog of quantum algorithms compiled by Microsoft quantum researcher Stephen Jordan.
-“That’s one of the cool things about quantum computing today,” said Krauthamer.
-“We can all get on and play with it.”

 Frequently Asked Questions